 Austin & Ally, a sitcom about a teen aspiring songwriter with stage fright and an

-aspiring singer who obtains celebrity status overnight, airs its final episode on
+aspiring singer who obtains celebrity status overnight, airs its last 2 episodes

 Doreen Tracey, a former child star who played one of the original Mouseketeers on

 "The Mickey Mouse Club" in the 1950s, passes away at the age of 74 in Thousand

 Oaks, California.
 She maintained ties to Disney and show business throughout her life, appearing in the